Olympic Green: Promenade

+Former venues

 Olympic Green Hockey Field

 The Olympic Green Hockey Field hosted the field hockey events.
 It covered an area of 11.87 ha with 2 courts and could seat 17,000 spectators.
 It was deconstructed after the Games.

 Olympic Green Archery Field

 The Olympic Green Archery Field hosted the archery events.
 The field occupied 9.22 ha and had a capacity of 5,000.
 It was dismantled after the Games.